Homepage of the site 'What to do with your life?'

 What if we practiced direct democracy?

-This doesn't work for two reasons:
+This does not work for two reasons:

 •